-Twenty-three undergraduate students were tested in the hi-demand condition, and 25 were tested in the lo-demand condition.
+Participants.
+Twenty-three undergraduate students were tested in the high-demand condition, and 25 were tested in the low-demand condition.

-Participants completed the same antisaccade (or prosaccade in the lo-demand condition) used in Experiment 5 followed by the highly spatial symmetry span task.
+Materials and procedure.
+Participants completed the same antisaccade task (or prosaccade task in the low-demand condition) used in Experiment 5 followed by the highly spatial symmetry span task.

-Symmetry Span.
-Like rotation span, symmetry span is a spatial analogue of the verbal complex span tasks and correlates well with other complex span tasks as well as with fluid intelligence measures (Kane et al., 2004; Unsworth, Brewer, & Spillers, 2009).
+Like rotation span, symmetry span is a spatial analogue of verbal complex span tasks and correlates well with other complex span tasks as well as with fluid intelligence measures (Kane et al., 2004; Unsworth, Brewer, & Spillers, 2009).
 We used symmetry span rather than rotation span to increase the reliance on spatial abilities.
-Whereas the relatively simple stimuli in rotation span could conceivably be encoded in a verbal manner (e.g., the directions of arrows could be translated into hours on an clock), the complexity of symmetry span makes verbal coding unlikely.
+Whereas the relatively simple stimuli in rotation span could conceivably be encoded in a verbal manner (e.g., the directions of arrows could be translated into hours on a clock face), the complexity of symmetry span makes verbal coding unlikely.

 We used the automated version (Unsworth, Heitz, Schrock, & Engle, 2005) of symmetry span (Kane et al., 2004).
 The task interleaves a series of symmetry judgments with presentation of spatial locations within a matrix for later recall.
-Each symmetry judgment presents a pattern formed by shading some cells in 8X8 matrix of white squares.
+Each symmetry judgment presents a pattern formed by shading some cells in 8 × 8 matrix of white squares.
 Participants must indicate if the pattern is vertically symmetrical by pressing a key.
-After making the symmetry judgment, a blank 4X4 matrix is displayed and one of the cells turns red for 650ms.
-The participants must remember the location of the red cell.
-After 2-5 symmetry judgments and to-be-remembered red cells, a blank 4X4 matrix appears and participants must reproduce the pattern of red cells from that trial by clicking on the cells in the order they were presented.
-There were three trials at each set size (2-5).
+After participants make the symmetry judgment, a blank $4 \times 4$ matrix is displayed, and one of the cells turns red for 650 ms. The participants must remember the location of the red cell.
+After the participants have made between two and five symmetry judgments and have seen a matching number of to-be-remembered red cells, a blank 4 × 4 matrix appears, and participants must reproduce the pattern of red cells from that trial by clicking on the cells in the order they were presented.
+There were three trials at each set size (between two and five).
 As before, partial credit scoring was used.
 Participants were given practice with the symmetry judgment and the memory component separately before beginning the scored trials.